apearce/use-hooked-component/README.md

 Now you can toggle the `Spinner` by calling `toggleSpinner()`.

 ## Wrapping Up
-Now you can take your hooked spinner and wrap it in it's own hook.
+Now you can take your hooked spinner and wrap it in its own hook.

 ```jsx
 import useHookedComponent from 'use-hooked-component';